dwdii/DNScymbal/README.md

 ====================
 [Download the latest version of DNScymbal (1.0.4464)](http://www.dittenhafer.net/downloads/DNScymbal/DNScymbalSetup.msi)

-Alternatively, fork the DNScymbal repo and, build the solution yourself and start adding new functionality!
+Alternatively, fork the DNScymbal repo, build the solution yourself and start adding new functionality!

 I anticipate publishing a [Chocolatey.org](http://chocolatey.org/) package at some point, but unfortunately don't have a timeline for this yet.

 How to Use DNScymbal
 ====================
-It uses a property sheet for configuration as shown below:
+DNScymbal uses a property sheet for configuration as shown below:

 ![DNScymbal Properties](/dwdii/DNScymbal/blob/master/readme/DnsCymbalProperties.png?raw=true "DNScymbal Properties")